andrewroberts/TrelloSync/README.md

 The source code is open source and released under GPL v3.

+### Manually installing the scripts

+If, rather than use the add-on, you want to manually copy the scripts into your own sheet there are several libraries you'll need:

+* Assert (MN2v6JNucOc0S385I-FMvAB8_L47d2MW6)
+* Log (MqTFuiXcPtS5rVUZ_jC9Z4tnfWGfgtIUb)
+* [Dialog] (https://github.com/andrewroberts/GAS-Dialog) (MWPmswuaTtvxxYA71VTxu7B8_L47d2MW6)
+* [TrelloApp] (https://github.com/andrewroberts/TrelloApp) (MOXamiHNCH44xpQh9H7FTudnfWGfgtIUb)

+The libraries are added under Resources>LIbraries in the script editor using the long ID value.
+[See the reference docs for more info] (https://developers.google.com/apps-script/guide_libraries).

+### Testing

 There is a [GDoc test document] (https://docs.google.com/document/d/1bEG0-ekH-0godjc-_xrKDzWnFDy8iiq08RcOKlCbhvM/edit#).

+### Copy the Apps Script project

 To avoid having to copy/paste these files into your own project you can simply take a copy of: